October 6

 Durango RT Plus

 This is the trim for those who want to combine the luxury of the Citadel trim with the power and performance of the RT trim.
-The Durango RT Plus has a starting MSRP of $56,590, which is just over $4,000 more than the Citadel trim.
-The RT Plus is very similar to the Citadel and doesn’t include many upgrades, but it does come with a 5.7-liter V-8 engine like the RT, whereas the Citadel come with a 3.6-liter V-6.
-This trim also comes with the second row bench seat to offer seating for up to seven people.
+The Durango RT Plus has a starting MSRP of $56,590, just over $4,000 more than the Citadel trim.
+The RT Plus is very similar to the Citadel and doesn’t include many upgrades, but it does come with a 5.7-liter V-8 engine like the RT, whereas the Citadel comes with a 3.6-liter V-6.
+This trim also has a second-row bench seat for up to seven people.Ā

 Durango SRT 392

-The SRT 392 is truly a luxury vehicle, with all the features you could ask for.
-This Durango brings you comfort and convenience, and it has a starting MSRP of $70,295.
-If you’re a true Durango fan or you simply like to have all the best features, this is the right trim for you.
-This trim comes with a 6.4-liter HEMI V-8 engine and all-wheel drive, and it generates 475 horsepower.
+The SRT 392 is truly a luxury vehicle with all the features you could ask for.
+This Durango brings you comfort and convenience and has a starting MSRP of $70,295.
+If you’re a true Durango fan or like having all the best features, this is the proper trim.
+This trim has a 6.4-liter HEMI V-8 engine and all-wheel drive, generating 475 horsepower.
 To improve your driving experience, this trim also comes with Brembo brakes, SRT performance steering, and damping suspension.

-If you’re thinking about buying a new Durango, hopefully this guide has helped you learn more about the different trims so you can decide which is best for you.
-For more information or to schedule a test drive, contact our dedicated team today at Huffines CJDR Lewisville.
-Stop by the dealership to check out our new car inventory and learn more about our financing specials so we can get you behind the wheel of your new Durango.
+If you’re considering buying a new Durango, hopefully, this guide has helped you learn more about the different trims to decide which is best for you.
+For more information or to schedule a test drive,Ā contact our dedicated teamĀ today at Huffines CJDR Lewisville.
+Stop by the dealership to check out ourĀ new car inventoryĀ and learn more about our financing specials so we can get you behind the wheel of your new Durango.

 Tags